-The Homestead Exemption is a program that provides a reduction in property taxes to any senior or disabled citizen on the dwelling that is that individual's principal place of residence and up to one acre of land of which an eligible individual is an owner.
-The reduction is equal to the taxes that would otherwise be charged on up to $30,500 of the market value of an eligible taxpayer's homestead.
+In 1970, Ohio voters approved a constitutional amendment permitting a homestead exemption that reduced property tax for lower income senior citizens.
+The Homestead Exemption is a program that provides a reduction in property taxes to any qualified senior, permanently disabled citizen or disabled veterans on the dwelling that is that individual's principal place of residence. and up to one acre of land of which an eligible individual is an owner.
+The reduction is equal to the taxes that would otherwise be charged on up to $25,000 of the market value of an eligible taxpayer's homestead.

 To qualify for the program, a homeowner must